moranneil/pands-problem-set/README.md

 ## Question 2 begins-with-a-t.py
-This program checks if the current day of the week begins with a T. The first working version of this program imported the module datetime, this however stopped working when the program for Question 8 was written as the filename datetime.py was specified in the question.
+This program checks if the current day of the week begins with a T. The first working version of this program imported the module 'datetime', this however stopped working when the program for Question 8 was written as the filename datetime.py was specified in the question.

 To overcome this, the module 'time' was imported instead.
 THe program